Uterine adenomyosis: definition, symptoms, treatments

 • Hysteroscopy or hysterosalpingography have no real added value, except in the case of an infertility or fertility assessment.

-In fact, many women discover they have adenomyosis when they try to get pregnant.
+Indeed, many women discover they have adenomyosis when they are trying to get pregnant.

-Treatments can only relieve symptoms, and there is no cure today.
-It is advisable to consult the medical profession, your GP or your health care professional, to evaluate treatment options.
+Treatments can only alleviate symptoms; there is no cure today.
+It is advisable to consult the medical profession, your GP or healthcare professional, to assess the treatment options available.

 Hormonal or drug treatment

-Hormonal treatment is aimed at blocking ovulation and suppressing periods to reduce pain and symptoms.
+Hormonal treatment is aimed at blocking ovulation and suppressing menstruation to reduce pain and symptoms.

 Drug treatment has very variable results, with bleeding and pain persisting despite proper treatment.
 They are also considered when pregnancy is planned.